-Diversity is what broadens our views of the world and makes us better, well-rounded
+Is what broadens our views of the world and makes us better, well-rounded people.

 Diversity & Inclusion